erikbern/git-of-theseus/README.md

 ![git](https://raw.githubusercontent.com/erikbern/git-of-theseus/master/pics/git-projects-survival.png)

-This curve is produced by the `survival_plot.py` script and shows the *percentage of lines in a commit that are still present after x years*.
+This curve is produced by the `git-of-theseus-survival-plot` script and shows the *percentage of lines in a commit that are still present after x years*.
 It aggregates it over all commits, no matter what point in time they were made.
 So for *x=0* it includes all commits, whereas for *x>0* not all commits are counted (because we would have to look into the future for some of them).
 The survival curves are estimated using [Kaplan-Meier](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator).

 You can also add an exponential fit: